 If I could have ripped apart the articles on my computer I would have.
 I felt that strongly about it and was almost angry that articles were dissuading people from seeing what felt like a magical masterpiece to me.
 But even as I left the theater, I kept wondering: Why?

 “Why did I enjoy that movie so much?”

 The night before, I had watched the original, deciding to be perfectly up front and ready to compare the two.
-I had had “two wishes” for the remake: that it would fix plot holes and that Jasmine wouldn’t overshadow Aladdin (Yes, an odd wish, I’ll admit, but the story is called “Aladdin” and it is his story.
-As much as I adored Jasmine’s costumes and her new song – which by the way, was and is incredible and I listen to it regularly in the car – I really did want the film to be about him).
+I had had “two wishes” for the remake.
+One that it would fix plot holes and that Jasmine wouldn’t overshadow Aladdin.
+Yes, an odd wish, I’ll admit.
+But the story is called “Aladdin” and it is his story.
+As much as I adored Jasmine’s costumes and her new song.
+The song by the way, was and is incredible and I listen to it regularly in the car.
+But I really did want the film to be about him.
 Well, it achieved both of those.
 But simply achieving that couldn’t just be it, right?
 I went home and listened to the soundtrack, thinking about it.